conholdate/docs.conholdate.com/en/net/groupdocs-total-for-net/redacting-documents/image-redaction/_index.md

 ## Redact embedded images

 You can redact image area within all kinds of embedded images inside a document.
-You can both use [ImageAreaRedaction](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.redactions/imagearearedaction) class and any type of [TextRedaction](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.redactions/textredaction) (regular expression, exact phrase), if the OCR is enabled in **RedactorSettings** (see [OCR Usage Basics]({{< ref "redaction/net/developer-guide/advanced-usage/using-ocr/ocr-usage-basics" >}}) article).
+You can both use [ImageAreaRedaction](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.redactions/imagearearedaction) class and any type of [TextRedaction](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.redactions/textredaction) (regular expression, exact phrase), if the OCR is enabled in **RedactorSettings**.

 The following example demonstrates how to redact all embedded images within a Microsoft Word document: